klequis/klequis.io/content/blog/building-a-ubuntu-virtual-machine/index.md

 ---

-# Why?
+# Why? &nbsp;

 There are a number of reasons to build a Ubuntu virtual machine.

-- Maybe you are curious about Linux
-- Perhaps hear or think you _should_ learn it
-- You could run a local web or database server on it
-- In production your app runs on Ubuntu and you want to ease the pain of deployment by developing the app on Ubuntu.
-- You are already a Linux user but want to experiment in some way whithout modifying your development machine
+Maybe you are curious about Linux.
+Perhaps you heard or think you _should_ learn it.
+You may want to run a local web and/or database server on it.
+It is possible that in production your app runs on Ubuntu and you want to ease the pain of deployment by developing the app on Ubuntu.
+You are already a Linux user but want to experiment in some way whithout modifying your development machine.

 Whatever you motivation, here is a step-by-step guild to make it easy.